marchellll/flutter_boilerplate_template/scripts/bible_etl/USFX_ANALYSIS.md

-# USFX Format Reference Guide
+# USFX Format Analysis & Parsing Issue Resolution

 ## Overview

-This document provides a comprehensive reference for the USFX (Unified Standard Format XML) format used for Bible text encoding.
-It covers the format structure, parsing strategies, and implementation details for the Bible ETL pipeline.
+The Bible ETL pipeline is experiencing an issue where the USFX parser extracts 0 verses despite successfully processing 31,102 verse markers.
+This document analyzes the USFX format structure and provides the solution.

-## USFX Format Structure
+## USFX Format Structure (Based on Schema Analysis)

 ### Key Concepts

-The USFX format uses a **milestone-based approach** for verse boundaries, which is fundamentally different from container-based XML structures.
+The USFX (Unified Standard Format XML) format uses a **milestone-based approach** for verse boundaries, which is fundamentally different from container-based XML structures.

 #### 1. Verse Markers (`<v>` elements)
 - **Purpose**: Mark the **starting point** of a verse, NOT the verse content itself